Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/intro.md

 1. **Running your AI agent** with various test inputs
 2. **Analyzing the results** using AI-powered evaluation
-3. **Identifying issues** in code, prompts, or logic
+3. **Identifying improvement opportunities** in code, prompts, or logic
-4. **Automatically fixing problems** by improving prompts and code
+4. **Automatically implementing fixes** by improving prompts and code
 5. **Re-testing** to ensure improvements work

 ## When to Use Kaizen Agent

-**Kaizen Agent is most valuable during the development phase of your AI agents, right after you've written the initial code but before deployment.**
+**Kaizen Agent is most valuable when you want to ship reliable LLM features faster.**

-### Perfect Timing: Pre-Deployment Testing & Tuning
+### Perfect Timing: Accelerate Your Development Cycle

 After writing your agent code, you typically need to:
 - **Test with various inputs** to ensure reliability
 - **Tweak prompts** for better performance
-- **Debug edge cases** and failure scenarios
+- **Handle edge cases** and failure scenarios
 - **Optimize code** based on test results

-**Kaizen Agent automates this entire process.**
+**Kaizen Agent automates this entire process, so you can focus on building features instead of debugging.**

 ### Ideal Use Cases

-- **🔄 Iterative Development**: Test and improve agents during development cycles
+- **🚀 Rapid Development**: Test and improve agents during development cycles
-- **🚀 Pre-Deployment Validation**: Ensure your agent works reliably before going live
+- **⚡ Pre-Deployment Validation**: Ensure your agent works reliably before going live
-- **🐛 Bug Detection**: Catch and fix issues you might miss with manual testing
-- **📈 Performance Optimization**: Continuously improve prompts and code based on test results
+- **🔧 Continuous Improvement**: Continuously enhance prompts and code based on test results
 - **🛡️ Quality Assurance**: Maintain high standards as your agent evolves
+- **📈 Performance Optimization**: Level up your agent's capabilities systematically

 ### When NOT to Use